United States Army Air Corps: General Staff resistance to Air Corps doctrine

 The War Department, seeking to stifle procurement of the B-17 while belatedly recognizing that coordinated air-ground support had been long neglected, decided that it would order only two-engined "light" bombers in fiscal years 1939 through 1941.
 It also rejected further advancement of Project A, the development program for a very long range bomber.
 In collaboration with the Navy, the Joint Board (whose senior member was Army Chief of Staff Gen. Malin Craig) on 29 June 1938 issued a ruling that it could foresee no use for a long-range bomber in future conflict.
-As a direct result, the last planned order of long-range bombers (67 B-17s) was cancelled by Craig and a moratorium on further development of them was put into effect by restricting R&D funding to medium and light bombers.
+As a direct result, the last planned order of long-range bombers (67 B-17s) was cancelled by Craig (the funds were used to buy more light bombers instead) and a moratorium on further development of them was put into effect by restricting R&D funding to medium and light bombers.
 This policy would last less than a year, as it went against not only the trends of technological development, but against the geopolitical realities of coming war.
 In August 1939 the Army's research and development program for 1941 was modified with the addition of nearly five million dollars to buy five long-range bombers for experimental purposes, resulting on 10 November 1939 in the request by Arnold of the developmental program that would create the Boeing B-29 Superfortress, which was approved on 2 December.

 Between 1930 and 1938 the Air Corps had obtained a mission in coastal defense that justified both the creation of a centralized strike force and the development of four-engined bombers, and over the resistance of the General Staff lobbied for another mission, strategic bombardment, with which it could persuasively argue for independence from the Army.
 The cost of the General Staff's resistance in terms of preparedness had been severe, however.
 Its policies had resulted in the acquisition of obsolete aircraft as first-line equipment, stifled design development in the private sector of better types, retarded the development of radar and ordnance, and handicapped training, doctrine, and offensive organization by reneging on commitments to acquire the B-17.
 "From October 1935 until 30 June 1939, the Air Corps requested 206 B-17's and 11 B-15's.
 Yet because of cancellations and reductions of these requests by the War Department, 14 four-engine planes were delivered to the air force up to the outbreak of World War II in September 1939."